Optima dies . . . prima fugit.

 about to burst.
 But in any case,

 that key caveat is ever kept in mind--

 . . the floods stood still as an heap,

 the depths congealed together in the heart of the Sea.

 It is the height of summer--just past the solstice--

-over the Storvaten.
+above the Storvaten.
 Yet there's merely a glimmer

 of Amun Re around here.
 Nor would you wish

 to incur eyestrain if on the lookout for

 if it's a northern native or a transient